-The Armor of God section of Ephesians begins, “Finally, be strong in the Lord and in his mighty power.
+The Armor of God section of Ephesians begins, “Finally, be strong in the Lord and His mighty power.
 Put on the full armor of God, so that you can take your stand against the devil’s schemes.”

 - Add the breastplate of righteousness: make a commitment to follow and obey God and put him — not panic — in control

-- Cover your feet in the readiness of the gospel, so you are able to move when God directs
+- Cover your feet with the readiness of the gospel, so you are able to move when God directs

 - Take up the shield of faith, relying on Christ to help you instead of relying on your own decision-making